JoshDavies/movie-database/README.md

 # Movie Database

-A Font End App.
-This project is a React App with SCSS and TypeScript.
+A Font End React App with SCSS and TypeScript.

-This project was cloned from my previous project: [Theme-builder](https://github.com/JoshDavies/theme-builder)
+This project was cloned from my previous project: [Theme-builder](https://github.com/JoshDavies/theme-builder) in order to continue working on my project but to take it in a new direction and focus on adding content via an API.
-This allows me to continue working on the app I set up but still have the option to experiment with different programs & API’s.

 ## Project Objectives:
 TBA